sonic2kk/DumpSteamCollections/README.md

 # DumpSteamCollections
 C++ program for Linux to dump Steam Collection information JSON from LevelDB.
 This program will print the raw, unformatted JSON, which can be further processed with other tools such as `jq`.

-More than simply collection information alone will be output, so you can filter as you need to.
+More than simply collection information alone may be output, so you can filter as you need to.

+Please note that **Steam must be closed to parse its LevelDB**!
+By design, LevelDB will lock in-use databases so that they cannot be accessed or modified.

 ## Overview
 ### LevelDB